NightFuryis11/TAiTR/README.md

         better, or needs fixed, instead of trying to fix it yourself.

     5 - If you successfully propose an alteration or fix to the code, and it is accepted, your username will be put at the end of the .cs file in a // comment.
-Do not do this yourself, but wait for it do be done by a colaborator.
+Do not do this yourself, but wait for it do be done by a collaborator.

   By proposing an alteration to the code of The Mod you accept and agree to abide by the Terms stated in the CoC above.
 Failure to